-^{} Where installed, telephone outlet sockets will be in cabled and ducted ready for connection by BT.
-Telephone service supply, handset provision and connection are your own responsibility as the householder.
-As soon as your telephone has been connected, please provide Pennyfarthing with your contact numbers for our records, which will be treated in compliance with the General Data Protection Regulation.
+Where installed, sockets will be cabled and ducted ready for connection by BT.
+Telephone and broadband service supply, equipment provision and connection are your own responsibility as the householder.
+If you have a landline connected, please provide Pennyfarthing with your contact number for our records, which will be treated in compliance with the General Data Protection Regulation.
+For more information, visit bt.com